• Relief for tense bodies and minds in pregnancy and postpartum

 "I recently saw Emilie Rowell in Frome as I had a very bad back.
 She specialises in pregnancy massage and I'd highly recommend."

-"Lovely calm cosy atmosphere and a really gentle soothing massage.
-Emilie had everything on hand to make me and bump super comfortable.
 Was just what I needed to help stay relaxed leading up-to baby’s arrival.."

-massage for pregnancy and postpartum
+• Massage for pregnancy and postpartum

 specialist massage for expectant and new mums